amdudda/Capstone_Final_Project/README.md

 ###Future development
 * Establish user accounts.
 This will let me move the file uploads behind a login, so that I can make reasonable attempts at assuring that it's actual human beings doing the file uploads and allow me to track the usernames of the accounts doing the uploads.
 * Allow users to rotate an image during the upload.
 This will save users a step in the creation of patterns for banners (e.g. to knit scarves).
+* Cleanup module to delete files that don't have corresponding database records and database records that don't have corresponding images.